eliasuran/mpuVim/README.md

 ## 🚀 Installation

 NOTE!
-Make sure you have Neovim installed and that Node is installed on your system, since it's requires for certain plugins.
+Make sure you have Neovim installed and that Node is installed on your system, since it's required for certain plugins.

 To install mpuVim on your system, simply run the command appropriate for your operating system.
-Note that if you already have configuration of Neovim in your ~/.config/nvim folder, make sure to back it up.
+Make sure to back up an existing config in ~/.config/nvim if you have one.

 Linux & MacOS
 ```